HPinES-Tech/MEL-Software/README.md

 # ⚠️ WARNING!
 Before installing this tool, you must know that we think you live under a rock and that:
-- This tool is **NOT** yet available on Apple devices due to software limitations.
+- This tool is **NOT** yet available on iPhone devices due to software limitations.
 - This tool is in stages of **ALPHA.** It's not fully stable.
 You can head down to the [Troubleshooting section](https://github.com/HPinES-Tech/MEL-Software#troubleshooting) to fix it.
 - This tool is **NOT** a virus.
 It is 100% safe to use since the .bat file only runs scrcpy, adb, and echo commands.
 It does not forward your data to any server.
     - If Windows says it could be a virus, do not trust it, in the meantime, you can check out [our VirusTotal scan](https://www.virustotal.com/gui/file/e46405c06f369cebe30e177e400b732bbd2c00d8a2c13b1f1f98dd87b01e9900?nocache=1). (will be updated regularly on each updates)